MCT-LIB/Iap/README.md

 - `TextComponent`: A class that facilitates text-related operations, including text formatting, styling, and highlighting.

-- `TimeComponent`: An extension of `TextComponent` specifically designed for displaying and managing countdown timers.
+- `TimeComponent`: An extension of `TextComponent` specifically designed for displaying countdown timers.

 - `ClaimComponent`: A class for managing payments and transactions within your app.

-- `DismissComponent`: Allows you to easily create buttons to dismiss and hide components within an `IapBanner`.
+- `DismissComponent`: Allows you to dismiss banner.

 - `SystemBarComponent`, `StatusBarComponent`, and `NavigationBarComponent`: Classes that enable customization of the Android system status bar and navigation bar on Android devices.